 A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and the only Singaporean to swim the English Channel, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
-After three years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
+After two and a half years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
 He later returned to Oxford as Commonwealth Scholar and completed a Doctorate in History.
 He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University, and Research Fellow at the Asia Research Institute, National University of Singapore.
 His work centres on decolonisation in Southeast Asia, and its continuing impact on Southeast Asian governance and politics.

 - Decolonisation and the Cold War in Southeast Asia

 - The history of Singapore and Malaysia

-- “The New Normal is the Old Normal: Lessons from Singapore’s History of Dissent,” in Donald Low (ed.), Challenging the Singapore Consensus.
-Singapore: NUS Press (forthcoming).
+- “The New Normal is the Old Normal: Lessons from Singapore’s History of Dissent,” in Donald Low (ed.), Hard Choices: Challenging the Singapore Consensus.
+Singapore: NUS Press (2014).

 - “Flesh and Bone Reunited As One Body: Singapore’s Chinese-Speaking and their Perspectives on Merger”, in Hong, Lysa and Poh, Soo Kai (eds.), The 1963 Operation Coldstore in Singapore: Commemorating 50 Years.
-Kuala Lumpur: Strategic Institute of Research and Development (forthcoming).
+Kuala Lumpur: Strategic Institute of Research and Development (2013).

 - “Flesh and Bone Reunited As One Body: Singapore’s Chinese-Speaking and their Perspectives on Merger”, Chinese Southern Diaspora Studies Vol 5 (2011 – 12).